k1m0ch1/maaingwe/README.md

 # MaAingWe - Darwin box Automated CheckIn/Checkout

-This tools is dedicated to automted prosess checkin and checkout with scheduler
+MaAingWe from "Kumaha Aing We" (whatever I like), This tools is dedicated to automted prosess checkin and checkout with scheduler

 > !!Disclaimer!! use at your own risk